-According to its own estimates, the German minority in Poland numbers between 300,000 and 350,000 people.
-The census of 2011 calculated a figure of 148,000 people.
-The German minority is therefore the largest of the country’s 13 recognised national or ethnic minorities and is currently represented by a deputy in the Polish parliament.
-Many members of the minority have both German and Polish citizenship.
-There are currently approximately 2.2 million people of Polish origin living in Germany, meaning they are the country’s second-largest ethnic Group.
+The German minority in Poland numbers between 300,000 and 350,000 people, according to its own estimates.
+The German minority is therefore the largest of the country’s 13 recognised national or ethnic minorities and is represented by one deputy in the Polish parliament.